“Ma te rongo, ka mohio, Ma te mohio, ka marama,

 From understanding comes wisdom, from wisdom comes well-being.”

-I am a Tomatis Practitioner Level 1.
+I am a Tomatis Practitioner Level 2.
 The Tomatis listening program helps with brain stimulation and cortical arousal, fine and gross motor skills, attention and working memory, emotions and stress regulation, speech, reading and writing.
-This Listening program can be delivered to individuals or groups of students.
+The Listening programs can be delivered to individuals or groups.

 My career in education began in South Africa working for the Education Department of Kwa Zulu Natal, predominantly in Early Childhood but also in Primary schools where I practiced both as a teacher and a school principal.
 After a further ten years learning, living and working in Early Childhood Education in Botswana, I came to New Zealand in 2006.

 KNOWLEDGE SHARED . . .